0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk/install-flutter-sdk.md

 ## Using Dart with Flutter

 Flutter apps are created using a programming language called `Dart`.
 An object-oriented language with similarity to C language, Dart is used for creating mobile and web applications.
 With Dart, Flutter apps can be developed quickly and deployed to different platforms.

-Note: For more information on Dart, click [here](https://dart.dev).
+**Note**: For more information on Dart, click [here](https://dart.dev).

 ## Install Flutter Plugin for Text Editors

-Generally, developers can create a Flutter-based app using a combination of the CLI(Command Line Interface) and a text editor.
+Generally, developers can create a Flutter-based app using a combination of the CLI (Command Line Interface) and a text editor.
 The easier way is to install a plugin within the editor.
 The plugins for editors like Visual Studio Code, Android Studio, Emacs, and IntelliJ are available for installation.
 To install the plugin for both Flutter and Dart on VS Code:

 1. Open VS Code.
 2. Click **View** menu, and then click **Command Palette**.